Cassette deck: Early cassette decks

 Early recorders were intended for dictation and journalists and were typically hand-held battery-powered devices with built-in microphones and automatic gain control on recording.
-Tape recorder audio-quality had improved by the mid-1970s, and a cassette deck with manual level controls and VU meters became a standard component of home high-fidelity systems.
+Tape recorder audio quality had improved by the mid-1970s, and a cassette deck with manual level controls and VU meters became a standard component of home high-fidelity systems.
 Eventually the reel-to-reel recorder was completely displaced.
 There were usage constraints due to their large size, along with expense, and the inconvenience of threading and rewinding the tape reels.
 Cassettes are more portable and can be stopped and immediately removed in the middle of playback without rewinding.
 Cassettes became extremely popular for automotive and other portable music applications.
 Although pre-recorded cassettes were widely available, many users would combine (dub) songs from their vinyl records or other cassettes to make a new custom mixtape cassette.

 In 1970, the Advent Corporation combined Dolby B noise reduction system with chromium dioxide (CrO_{2}) tape to create the Advent Model 200, the first high-fidelity cassette deck.
 Dolby B uses volume companding of high frequencies to boost low-level treble information by up to 9 dB, reducing them (and the hiss) on playback.
 CrO_{2} used different bias and equalization settings to reduce the overall noise level and extend the high-frequency response.
-Together these allowed a usefully flat frequency response beyond 15 kHz for the first time.
+Together, these allowed a usefully flat frequency response beyond 15 kHz for the first time.
 This deck was based on a top-loading mechanism by Nakamichi.
 The follow-on Model 201 was based on a more reliable transport made by Wollensak.
-Both models featured an unusual single VU meter that could be switched between or for both channels.
-The Model 200 featured piano key style transport controls, with the Model 201 using the distinctive combination of a separate lever for rewind and fast forward and the large play and stop button as found on Wollensak commercial reel-to-reel machines of the era.
+Both models featured an unusual single VU meter that could be switched between the two or for both channels together.
+The Model 200 featured piano key style transport controls, with the Model 201 using the distinctive combination of a separate lever for rewind and fast forward, and the large play and stop button as found on Wollensak commercial reel-to-reel machines of the era.